-It is important that schools and colleges consider every report on a case-by-case basis as per paragraph 448.
+It is important that schools consider every report on a case-by-case basis as per paragraph 448 in KCSIE 23.
 When to inform the alleged perpetrator(s) will be a decision that should be carefully considered.
-Where a report is going to be made to children's social care and/or the police, then, as a general rule, the school or college should speak to the relevant agency and discuss next steps and how the alleged perpetrator(s) will be informed of the allegations.
-However, as per general safeguarding principles, this does not and should not stop the school or college taking immediate action to safeguard their children, where required.
+Where a report is going to be made to Children's Social Care and/or the Police, then, as a general rule, the school should speak to the relevant agency and discuss next steps and how the alleged perpetrator(s) will be informed of the allegations.
+However, as per general safeguarding principles, this does not and should not stop the school taking immediate action to safeguard their children, where required.

-There are four likely scenarios for schools and colleges to consider when managing any reports of sexual violence and/or sexual harassment.
+There are four likely scenarios for schools to consider when managing any reports of sexual violence and/or sexual harassment.
 It will be important in all scenarios that decisions and actions are regularly reviewed and that relevant policies are updated to reflect lessons learnt.
 It is particularly important to look out for potential patterns of concerning, problematic or inappropriate behaviour.
-Where a pattern is identified, the school or college should decide on a course of action.
-Consideration should be given to whether there are wider cultural issues within the school or college that enabled the inappropriate behaviour to occur and where appropriate extra teaching time and/or staff training could be delivered to minimise the risk of it happening again.
+Where a pattern is identified, the school should decide on a course of action.
+Consideration should be given to whether there are wider cultural issues within the school that enabled the inappropriate behaviour to occur and where appropriate extra teaching time and/or staff training could be delivered to minimise the risk of it happening again.
 The four scenarios are: